felixschndr/migration-from-openhab-to-homeassistant/README.md

 ### Setup

 Setup of the integration was quite easy by following the [documentation](https://t0bst4r.github.io/home-assistant-matter-hub/installation#id-2-manual-deployment).
-Since I use the containerized version of Home Assistant I do not have access to Add-Ons.
+Since I use the containerized version of Home Assistant, I do not have access to Add-Ons.
 However, the integration allows to be used by deploying its own container:
 ```yaml
 services:
     matter-hub: